Synth-pop: Origins: New wave and post-punk (1977–1980)

 Giorgio Moroder collaborated with the band Sparks on their album No. 1 In Heaven (1979).
 That same year in Japan, the synth-pop band P-Model made its debut with the album In a Model Room.
 Other Japanese synth-pop groups emerging around the same time included the Plastics and Hikashu.
-This zeitgeist of revolution in electronic music performance and recording/production was encapsulated by then would-be record producer Trevor Horn of the Buggles in the international hit "Video Killed the Radio Star" (1979).
+This zeitgeist of revolution in electronic music performance and recording/production was encapsulated by then would-be record producer Trevor Horn of the Buggles in the single "Video Killed the Radio Star"; the song topped the UK charts in October 1979 and it also became an international hit; two years later it was the first song aired on MTV.
+Geoff Downes, keyboardist for the Buggles, states, "When we did a rerecorded version for Top of the Pops, the Musicians’ Union bloke said, "If I think you’re making strings sounds out of a synthesizer, I’m going to have you.
+Video Killed the Radio Star is putting musicians out of business."

 1980 also saw the release of where "Video Killed the Radio Star" came from, the Buggles' debut album The Age of Plastic, which some writers have labeled as the first landmark of another electropop era, as well as what for many is the defining album of Devo's career, the overtly synth-pop Freedom of Choice.